-Among the many positions that play a crucial role in our business are Quantity Surveyors, Electrical Engineers, Building Services Engineers and Project Managers.
+Among the many positions that play a crucial role in our business are Quantity Surveyors, Electrical Engineers, Mechanical Engineers, Building Services Engineers and Project Managers.

 We believe in keeping close ties with local third level institutes and offering students who are starting their off careers the opportunity to learn and to bring the skills they have learned to our company.